firebase/functions-samples/user-data-cleanup/doc/design.md

 The wipeout rules is a list of JSON object, each of them describes a pattern of user data storage.
-When a user account is deleted, the library go through every config to remove any match with these patterns.
+When a user account is deleted, the library goes through every config to remove any match with these patterns.
 A single config rule can have four fields:

 *   `path`: Mandatory field.
 A String indicating a location of user data.
 A path can include place holder variables `#WIPEOUT_UID` which will be replaced by auth.uid at execution time.
-It can also include free variables which starts with $.
-A simple example path is `/users/#WIPEOUT_UID`, and an example path field for a chat app is /chat/$room.
+It can also include free variables which start with `$`.
+A simple example path is `/users/#WIPEOUT_UID`, and an example path field for a chat app is `/chat/$room`.
 *   `authVar`: Optional field, List of data references.
 Besides the locations marked by `#WIPEOUT_UID` in path, `authVar` is a list of values/data references which should equals to the authentication